constantinpape/training-deep-learning-models-for-vison/exercises/contrastive-learning.md

 is fairly simple, and can be applied to smaller datasets with much less resources.
 For this exercise, implement SimCLR:
 - Choose a small image dataset such as [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) or [STL10](https://cs.stanford.edu/~acoates/stl10/).
 - Implement the unsupervised training procedure, where you sample positive pairs by applying a succession of transformations to the same image and compute the contrastive loss.
+Use it to train a Resnet18 to output a visual representation space.
 - Train a linear model or small MLP using the learned representations as input.
 Only use a small fraction of the labeled data for supervison and do not update the representation during traing.
 - Compare the results to a supervised model learned on the fully labeled dataset.